 Some of our children/young people may be placed in alternative education provision for a period of time.
-In order to fulfil our duty to keep all our children safe, we will seek written reassurance from the provider that they have acceptable safeguarding practices in place including: their response to concerns about a child, safer recruitment processes, attendance and child missing education procedures, appropriate information sharing procedures and an educational safeguarding programme for the children/young people.
+In order to fulfil our duty to keep all our children safe, we will seek written reassurance from the provider that they have acceptable safeguarding practices in place including: their response to concerns about a child, safer recruitment processes, attendance and children who have unexplained and/or persistent absences from education procedures, appropriate information sharing procedures and an educational safeguarding programme for the children/young people.